mrobles-dev/socially-social-api/readme.md

 ## Description

-A Backend API using noSQL MongoDB.
+A Backend social media API using noSQL MongoDB.

 - After learning MySQL, the backend non-relational database known as MongoDB was next to learn.
 - This backend applications displays full CRUD operations.